gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 ## Custom builds directory mount

 To define a custom volume and mount for a job pod's builds directory, you can use the `builds_dir` specification.
-Supported volume sources are _hostPath_, _PVC_, and _CSI_.
+Supported volume sources are _hostPath_, _PVC_, _emptyDir_, and _CSI_.

 Here is an example configuration: